Rigorous Derivation of the Degenerate Parabolic-Elliptic Keller-Segel System from a Moderately Interacting Stochastic Particle System. Part II Propagation of Chaos: Introduction

-In the end, by letting $\sigma \rightarrow 0$ on the PDE level we arrive at the degenerate parabolic-elliptic Keller-Segel system \eqref{Keller_Segel_classical}.
-This result is also included in \cite{gvozdik2022partone}.
-As a corollary we prove propagation of chaos result which is listed later in the main results.

-The mean-field limit presented in the current paper can be viewed as a self-contained result under the appropriate conditions on solutions of the corresponding PDE systems \eqref{generalized_equation_u_epsilon_sigma} and \eqref{generalized_equation_u_sigma}.
-These assumptions have all been given in \cite{gvozdik2022partone} rigorously.
+The mean-field limit presented in the current paper is self-contained under the appropriate conditions on solutions of the corresponding PDE systems \eqref{generalized_equation_u_epsilon_sigma} and \eqref{generalized_equation_u_sigma}.
+These assumptions have all been given in \cite{gvozdik2022partone} for $\vartheta=d$ rigorously, while the case of $\frac{d}{2}+1\leq\vartheta<d$ requires the following similar assumptions